RobTillaart/MTP40C/README.md

 On the other hand this low baud rate implies it will work over relative long distances.
 This signal quality over longer distances is not investigated.

-Detailed performance measurements are planned for the future.

 The MTP40D has more interface options, I2C, PWM and ALARM.
 This library does not support these other interfaces for now.